 - In July 2015, the EPA issued an update to the Significant New Alternatives Policy (SNAP), a program designed to evaluate and regulate substitutes for chemicals that are to be removed.
 The SNAP plan calls for the elimination of HFC “blowing agents,” which refrigerated trailer producers use in insulation.
 A refrigerated trailer comes with about 1,000 pounds of foam insulation.

 - Approximately 500,000 refrigerated trailers, or reefers, operate in the United States.

 - Reefers are a valuable part of the transportation industry because they extend product shelf life, reduce waste and protect the freight’s quality.

-- Reefers haul more than 90% of food served on American tables.
+- Reefers haul more than 90% of the food served on American tables.

 - New refrigerated trailers cost upwards of $60,000.